 Volunteers come from all over to help with east Albany cleanup day

-Whether if it was a rake or a chainsaw, volunteers spent much of the day cleaning up the neighborhood.
 So even when her own house was damaged during last Sunday's tornado, Escalante was still worried about her older neighbors.
+Earlier this week, City Commissioner Jon Howard called for volunteers to help with the cleanup efforts.

 Comments